Pispros/training-on-ids-dataset/Datasets/CIC-IDS2018/instructions.md

 - Url link : https://www.kaggle.com/datasets/solarmainframe/ids-intrusion-csv

-# You shoud a tree like :
+# You should have a tree like :
 - Datasets/
   - CIC-IDS2018/
     - 02-14-2018.csv